 Gretchen Harders helps companies ensure the health and welfare of their employees with compliant and tax-efficient health care and retirement benefit plans.
 She also advises multinational employers on designing and implementing equity-based compensation packages to incentivize top-level executives.
 Clients value Gretchen’s commitment to understanding their challenges and her ability to break down the complex rules governing their programs.
 She explains highly intricate tax laws and regulatory rules from a business perspective.
 Tax-exempt and not-for-profit institutions rely on her advice to ensure compliance for their pension plans, executive compensation, deferred compensation, and employee benefits.

 In response to the COVID-19 pandemic, Gretchen helped numerous clients use disaster-relief tax provisions and coordinate with new benefit providers to give employees access to health and wellness benefits through secure mobile apps.
 As companies grapple with Patient Protection and Affordable Care Act rules, Gretchen’s analysis and insight inform practical solutions for updating and changing benefits plans.
 When implementing a post-merger rollover of benefits, she helps employers see beyond the technical aspects of their decisions to anticipate how their actions will be perceived by employees and the public.

-Ms. Harders is a frequent speaker on various employee benefit issues and developments and has authored articles on various topics of ERISA and employee benefits law, including the Patient Protection and Affordable Care Act.
+Gretchen is a frequent speaker on various employee benefits issues and developments.
+She authors articles on timely ERISA and employee benefits law topics.

 - New York